 - Open and confident body language.
 You want to make sure you aren’t slouching, do not have your arms crossed, and are smiling

 Host Healthcare Travel Therapist

-Hopefully you enjoyed reading the 8 common physical therapist interview questions.
+Hopefully you enjoyed reading the 8 common physical therapy interview questions.
+Now you are ready to take on any interview for a physical therapy position.
 If you are interested in being a travel therapist, you are in the right spot.
 Host Healthcare offers an extensive list of travel therapy jobs.
-In addition, call specific recruiter directly or if you don’t have a recruiter, call (844) 812-8094 and one of our friendly recruiters will be happy to help.
+In addition, call a specific recruiter directly or if you don’t have a recruiter, call (844) 812-8094 and one of our friendly recruiters will be happy to help.